 A few years ago I helped teach a workshop on using story principles and at one of the keynote sessions I found myself in the VIP section (for which I feel corny even saying) sitting next to Veggie Tales Creator Phil Vischer and watching veteran Disney animator Glen Keane give a talk about how he designed and animated Beast from Beauty and the Beast.
 It was a surreal animation geek-fest moment for me, and a rewarding experience I’ll always remember.
 For me, one of the key take-aways from Glen’s talk was the importance of identifying with the character.

 There are some great books on character design that I’ve personally read and recommend.
-Check out the resources page to see them.
 I’ve also gleaned various principles in art school, workshops, and sketch clubs.
 If you’re a character designer, you know that it’s a craft you never stop learning.
 Below, I’ve detailed 5 tips to great character design.

 1. Know the character.

 You can’t pick a direction until you understand the characters personality, backstory and key motivations.
 What do they want?
 What drives them?
 What are their strengths and weaknesses?

 Literally going to Africa (like concept artists did during development for The Lion King) is ideal for sketching African animals because you can study the real thing first hand.
 Most artists aren’t afforded that opportunity, so pulling reference from the web, books or other sources is the next best thing.
 Years ago I toured Big Idea (back in the Lombard, Illinois hay-day) and they used giant foam boards with all kinds of reference photos pinned on them.
 More recently, I toured Sony Pictures Animation in Culver City, CA, and there they develop large photoshop reference compilations, print them out with an oversize printer and mount them on large foam boards so they can be easily moved to an artist’s office, or set up for display in the pitch and review room.